 STUART HORNERY 1939-2012

 Stuart joined the Lendlease group in 1964 as a Site Engineer, became Chief Executive Chair in 1988, and Non-Executive Chair in 1994.
-He retired as Chairman in 2000, after 36 years of service to the company and its employees.
+He retired as Chair in 2000, after 36 years of service to the company and its employees.

 Stuart was awarded a Centenary Medal by the Prime Minister of Australia and an Honorary Fellowship by the Institution of Engineers, Australia.
 Stuart’s significant personal contribution to the construction industry has also been recognised by the Australian Constructors Association.